nginx-proxy/nginx-proxy/test/lib/README.md

 found on https://github.com/sstephenson/bats/pull/110

-When that pull request will be merged, that lib won't be necessary anymore.
+When that pull request will be merged, the `test/lib/bats` won't be necessary anymore.